mongkuen/gatsby-plugin-eslint/README.md

 ## Configuring ESLint
-You're want to mix and match your own ESLint plugins and rules depending on if the React/Javascript/Typescript patterns you want to enforce.
-Here are 3 ways you can get started:
+Mix and match your own ESLint plugins and rules depending on the React/Javascript/Typescript patterns you want to enforce.
+Here are three ways you can get started:

 ### Basic React Linting with [`eslint-plugin-react`](https://github.com/yannickcr/eslint-plugin-react)